-SharePoint provides a selection of preapproved point sheets and data sheets for tracking student behaviors daily.
-Staff should utilize these behavior-tracking sheets before utilizing a form that has not been approved by the Special Education department (such as a teacher made form, or one pulled from the internet).
+SharePoint provides a selection of preapproved point sheets and data sheets for tracking student behaviors on a daily basis.
+Staff should utilize these behavior-tracking sheets before utilizing a form that has not been approved by Special Education department (such as a teacher made form, or one pulled from the internet).

-Forms available in Schoology:
+Forms available in SharePoint: